fallen-icarus/cardano-swaps/GettingStarted.md

 The `cardano-swaps` CLI program should now be at `dist-newstyle/build/x86_64-linux/ghc-8.10.7/cardano-swaps-0.1.0.0/x/cardano-swaps/build/cardano-swaps/cardano-swaps`.
 Move the program to somewhere in your $PATH.

 You can now exit the nix-shell with `exit`.

+All `cardano-swaps` subcommands have an associated `--help` option.
+The functionality is meant to feel like `cardano-cli`.

 ---
 ## Minting test tokens